"Inside the Oval Office: An Intimate Evening with President George W. Bush's White House Photographer"

 Laugh, cry and feel inspired during this unique event where every moment of the Presidency and the history of eight years is revealed.
 Those years were nothing short of intriguing.
 Regardless of your political affiliation, an evening with a White House Photographer is not something quickly forgotten.

 Act quickly, we don’t want you to miss out on this incredible experience.
-This event is being offered to the public.
-Only 32 tables are available.
+Seating is Limited!

 Gold Level—Premium location table of 8 with 8 VIP reception tickets and 4 autographed “Front Row” coffee table books $1,000 (member price $800)